bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am actively pursuing collaborations with industry.

 I am accepting several PhD candidates, at both Monash University and Zhejiang University.
-If you are interested, pls drop an email to bohan.zhuang@gmail.com
+If you are interested, pls drop an email to bohan dot zhuang at gmail dot com